Homepage > Journal > Quantitative research in UX

 The randomness and low credibility of results are reduced by well-proven techniques for performing research and a whole background of mathematical and statistical knowledge that helps guarantee the expected credibility.

-It's also worth remembering remarks made by Kate Moran in the article "Quantitative User-Research Methodologies: An Overview."
+It's also worth remembering Kate Moran's remarks in the article "Quantitative User-Research Methodologies: An Overview."

-Researcher associated with Nielsen Norman Group observes, very aptly, that Quantitative Research should be an inseparable element of the corpus of tools of every UX researcher.
+The researcher associated with Nielsen Norman Group observes very aptly that quantitative research should be an inseparable element of every UX researcher's toolkit.

-The justification of this belief, approach sounds very compelling.
+The justification for this belief and approach sounds very compelling.

 • Obtain data that are significant in the decision-making process and make it possible to convince various stakeholders in a more concrete way